⚡️ Docusaurus will help you ship a beautiful documentation site in no time.

 - Route-based code and data splitting

-Our shared goal — to help your users find what they need fast, and understand your products better.
-We share with you our best practices helping you build your doc site right and well.
+Our shared goal—to help your users quickly find what they need and understand your products better.
+We share our best practices to help you build your docs site right and well.

-- Share your code in live editors to get your users love your products on the spot
+- Share your code in live editors to get your users to love your products on the spot.

-- 🌍 i18n - Translate your site in multiple locales
+- 🌍 Internationalization (i18n): Translate your site in multiple locales.

-- No vendor-lock in - Users are not required to use the default plugins or CSS, although they are highly encouraged to.
-Certain core lower-level infra level pieces like React Loadable, React Router cannot be swapped because we do default performance optimization on them.
-But not higher level ones, such as choice of Markdown engines, CSS frameworks, CSS methodology will be entirely up to users.
+- No vendor lock-in.
+Users are not required to use the default plugins or CSS, although they are highly encouraged to.
+Certain core infrastructures like React Loadable and React Router cannot be swapped because we do default performance optimization on them, but not higher-level ones.
+Choice of Markdown engines, CSS frameworks, CSS methodology, and other architectures will be entirely up to users.

-We believe that as developers, knowing how a library works is helpful in allowing us to become better at using it.
-Hence we're dedicating effort into explaining the architecture and various components of Docusaurus with the hope that users reading it will gain a deeper understanding of the tool and be even more proficient in using it.
+We believe that, as developers, knowing how a library works helps us become better at using it.
+Hence we're dedicating effort to explaining the architecture and various components of Docusaurus with the hope that users reading it will gain a deeper understanding of the tool and be even more proficient in using it.

 Comparison with other tools